learn-co-curriculum/binary-and-hexadecimal/README.md

   2. Read the README of the lab and get a sense of what the lab wants you to do.

-  3. Run the tests with `learn` from your terminal.
+  3. Run the tests with <code>learn</code> from your terminal.

   4. Open any files you need to edit using the File Tree.

   5. Write code in the Text Editor that will satisfy the lab requirements.

-  5. Run the `learn` command in your Terminal as many times as you need to get feedback.
+  5. Run the <code>learn</code> command in your Terminal as many times as you need to get feedback.

-  6. Once the tests are passing or even if you're just done for the day, submit the lab with `learn submit`.
+  6. Once the tests are passing or even if you're just done for the day, submit the lab with <code>learn submit</code>.

   7. If you ever get stuck, use "Ask a Question" to get help, don't be shy!
  </div>